Get

 beagle dog sick sad on bed

 No matter how well you plan, every baby comes with an adjustment period, and it isn’t just the parents who feel the immediate stress of a growing family.
-When dogs sense the change a new baby brings, anxiety and depression can quickly seep in.
+When dogs sense the multiple changes a new baby brings, this leads to feelings of insecurity and causes them anxiety.

 The unpredictable screaming and up-all-night behavior are startling and confusing enough, but the overall upheaval in the routine can make pets feel forgotten as your attention shifts to the latest addition to the family.

 Even with the most adaptable dogs, the ensuing mood and behavioral changes can seem almost impossible to avoid.
-Ease your pet’s stress and promote a stronger bond among all your children with these five tips to help your dog when they feel neglected.
+Ease your pet’s stress and promote a stronger bond among all your children with these five tips when you start to see signs your dog feels neglected.

 Separation is stressful.
 New routines cause unpredictability, leading to anxiety and insecurity.
 Even if you assure yourself your dog won’t lose any attention when your baby comes along, they will see and experience changes around them.
 It’s unavoidable.